NativeDocuments/docx-to-pdf-on-AWS-Lambda/README.md

 Convert a Word document (.doc or .docx) in a source S3 bucket to PDF, saving the PDF to a destination S3 bucket.

-This Lambda can be invoked from an AWS Step Function, or in response to an S3 "created" event.
+This Lambda can be invoked from an AWS Step Function, or in response to an S3 "created" or SQS event.
 It could easily be modified to support other triggers.
 You probably still want to use S3 buckets, to workaround any limits on request/response size.